 - 5. Compare the output of the previous commands to the settings determined in the IBM FileNet Image Services Guidelines for Installing and Configuring IBM DB2 Software.
-To download this document from the IBM support page, see "ibm.com and related resources" on page vii. - 6.
-If the DB2\HOME and the DB2\INST variables are not set correctly, return to "Install the user environment templates" on page 39 and run the inst\templates command again. - 7.
-Skip to the section, "Set up links required for FileNet Image Services MKF data sets that use raw partitions" on page 52.
+To download this document from the IBM support page, see "ibm.com and related resources" on page v. - 6.
+If the DB2\HOME and the DB2\INST variables are not set correctly, return to "Install the user environment templates" on page 41 and run the inst\templates command again.